-When I get to the airport my plane home has already taken off an hour and a half ago.
+When I get to the airport to fly back to the U.S., my plane home has already taken off without me.

-The change of my flight times was not picked up in an e mail from the airline to me so I am left grounded and have to purchase another ticket home.
-It is, after all is said and done, my mistake.
+The change of my flight times was buried and unread in an e mail from the airline so I am left grounded and have to purchase another ticket home.
+The airline assigns the blame on me and I’m not getting any sympathy.

-I get online, book another flight to get home, sit around the Cuenca airport for half a day before boarding my new flight.
+I get online, book another flight to get home, sit around the Cuenca airport for half a day before boarding my new flight, left to try and get a refund through their Customer Service department.

 In the sky, miles are chewed up quickly.
 This new plane flies at 35,000 feet and over six hundred miles per hour, standard for commercial flights but nothing near the speed of a fighter jet.
 It is dolled up on the inside like a modest economy car and is full of passengers who will make connections to reach multiple destinations.